 The goblet squat is a great exercise.
-It can be used across all fitness levels and sports to develop this technique, better functional movement, muscle hypertrophy and strength.
+It can be used across all fitness levels and sports to develop muscle hypertrophy and strength.
 In this video we show you how to perform this highly effective exercise.
 This exercise can be used by everyone from beginners, athletes, lifters, and coaches.
 It is often used to learn the squatting technique.

-Here we will demonstrate the proper technique performing the goblet squat with a dumbbell or kettle bell.
+Here we will demonstrate the technique performing the goblet squat with a dumbbell or kettle bell.

 - Hip Flexors